 Subject Name: Industrial Safety and Hazard Analysis

 Paper Code: CHEN 4142

 Contact L T P Total Credit Points

-Hours Per Week 3 0 0 3 3
+Hours Per 3 0 0 3 3

+Week

-- 1. Ability to understand and recognize the important technical fundamentals of industrial process safety and to impart basic knowledge that allows the students to evaluate occupational safety and health hazards in the workplace. - 2.
+- 1. Ability to use important technical fundamentals of chemical process safety and to impart basic knowledge that allows the students to evaluate occupational safety and health hazards in the workplace. - 2.
 Ability to determine hazard and potential hazard areas and to adopt appropriate hazard controls. - 3.
-Ability to analyze the effects of workplace exposures, injuries and illnesses, fatalities. - 4.
+Ability to analyze the effects of workplace exposures, injuries and illnesses, fatalities - 4.
 Ability to use safety programs to prevent or mitigate damage or losses and to develop preventative measure to avoid accident. - 5.
-Ability to understand and use logic based quantitative risk analysis. - 6.
+Ability to use logic based quantitative risk analysis. - 6.
 Ability to carry out safety audits and to set up safe health management program.